necusjz/p/_posts/Sliding-Window.md

 def find_averages_of_subarrays(k, arr):
     result = []
     for i in range(len(arr) - k + 1):
-        # find sum of next "K" elements
         element_sum = 0.0
+        # find sum of next `K` elements
         for j in range(i, i + k):
             element_sum += arr[j]
             result.append(element_sum / k) # calculate average
     return result

 ```

-**Time complexity**: Since for every element of the input array, we are calculating the sum of its next "K" elements, the time complexity of the above algorithm will be O(N\*K) where "N" is the number of elements in the input array.
+**Time Complexity**: Since for every element of the input array, we are calculating the sum of its next "K" elements, the time complexity of the above algorithm will be O(N\*K) where "N" is the number of elements in the input array.

 The inefficiency is that for any two consecutive subarrays of size "5", the overlapping part (which will contain four elements) will be evaluated twice.
 For example, take the above-mentioned input:
 ![](https://raw.githubusercontent.com/was48i/mPOST/master/CodingInterview/educative/00.png)